Nicholas Drake

 ABOUT ME

 I recently completed my PhD in Philosophy at the Australian National University and have MAs in philosophy from Victoria University of Wellington and Washington University in St. Louis.
 I go by the name "Nicky," and my Māori friends and family call me "Nīkora."
+Having completed my doctoral research, I'm excited about professional opportunities in academia, advocacy, public policy, and the NGO sector.

 Before my PhD I specialized in ethics and metaethics, and published on moral bioenhancement, Mill's metaethics, utilitarianism, and metaethics and love.
 I’ve now begun publishing my doctoral research, and my paper “An Account of Wellbeing for Public Policy” is forthcoming in the journal Ergo.